adoxa/ansicon/readme.txt

     an individual request, not as part of the entire environment block).
     For example, "set an" will not update it, but "echo %ansicon%" will.

+    The Windows API WriteFile and WriteConsoleA functions will set the num- ber of characters written, not the number of bytes.
+When using a multi- byte character set, this results in a smaller number (since multiple bytes are used to represent a single character).
+Some programs recog- nise this as a reduced write and will inadvertently repeat previous characters.
+If you discover such a program, use the ANSICON_API envir- onment variable to record it and override the API, returning the origin- al byte count.
+Ruby is an example of such a program (at least, up till 1.9.2p0), so use "set ANSICON_API=ruby" to avoid the repitition.
+The full syntax of the variable is:

+	ANSICON_API=[!]program;program;program...

+    PROGRAM is the name of the program, with no path and extension.
+The leading exclamation inverts the usage, meaning the API will always be overridden, unless the program is in the list.
+The variable can be made permanent by going to System Properties, selecting the Advanced tab and clicking Environment Variables (using XP; Vista/7 may be different).

     =========
     Sequences